Hyperbolic branching Brownian motion: the empirical limit measure: Introduction

-The limit set $\Lambda$ of hyperbolic BBM has first been studied by Lalley and Selke \cite{lalley_hyperbolic_1997} who show that $\Lambda$ is a fractal like random set and compute its Hausdorff dimension.
+The limit set $\Lambda$ of hyperbolic BBM {was} first studied by Lalley and Sellke \cite{lalley_hyperbolic_1997} who show{ed} that $\Lambda$ is a fractal--like random set and compute its Hausdorff dimension.
 (See for example \cite{falconer_fractal_2014} for some background on fractals and Hausdorff dimension.)
 Others have studied similar sets of accumulation points of branching random walks on the boundary on discrete hyperbolic spaces, see for example \cite{dussaule_branching_2025, hueter_anisotropic_2000,sidoravicius_limit_2023}.
-Much less is known about $\mu_\infty$ and its support.
+Much less is known about $\mu_\infty$ and the sets it's supported on.
 Even the existence of $\mu_\infty$ has only been shown recently \cite{candellero_boundary_2023, kaimanovich_limit_2023}.
-In fact, we think that this paper is the first to show quantitative properties of $\mu_\infty$.
+In fact, we {believe} that this paper is the first {work} to show quantitative properties of $\mu_\infty$.